efeelize/eng/bec/speaking_notes.md

 - first,let's have a look at...

 # 2 表示同意
-- right!that's exactly what i want to say
+- right! that's exactly what i want to say
 - that's just how i see it.
 - I'm of exactly the same idea
 - I totally agree that.